 “I did the song as a gift to her,” said Safi in an interview with The New Times last Saturday.
 For this reason, the reserved singer released the song officially on September 15, which happens to be Judith’s birthday.

-The song is his reaffirmation of his undying love for his wife,” he says.
+He says that the song is his reaffirmation of his undying love for his wife.